oluijks/gizmo/README.md

 Gizmo Console Application.

-Just a collection of tools I use on a daily basis.
+Just a (incomplete) collection of tools I use on a daily basis.
 Feel free to fork me or drop me a message if you are missing some command you want me to add.

 Email: <oluijks@gmail.com>